MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 time = 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19,
     20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34 ;
 ~~~
 The Extra-tropical Cyclone Activity diagnostic requires 6-hourly forecast data for each ensemble member.
 The forecast files can include the initial condition (analysis) but is not a requirement.
-Each forecast experiment must be aggregated into one file with the forecast_hour as record dimension.
+Each forecast experiment must be aggregated into one file with the `forecast_hour` as the record dimension.

 The package includes ERA-Interim fields for validation.
 The ERA-Interim data can be downloaded from here.
 The data is provided on the native grid (`latitudes=256, longitudes=512`), and the package will interpolate the forecast data to the ERA-Interim grid.
 For precipitation, [Integrated Multi-satellitE Retrivers for GPM](https://gpm.nasa.gov/data/imerg), IMERG, is the default validation dataset.
 IMERG covers 2000-2023 and is interpolated to (`latitudes=241`,`longitudes=480`).
 The package will interpolate the forecast data to the the IMERG grid.